AUGUST 15 - BIRTHS

 American botanist and chemist known for his extensive studies of North American flora.
 The first professional botanist in the New World, Torrey published extensively on the North American flora, advocated the "natural system" of classification that was replacing Linnaeus' artifical system, and collaborated for many years with his student Asa Gray (who was to become an important botanist).
 Torrey never was able to make a living from botany and worked (among other things) as a freelance chemical analyst.
 Unidentified plants collected on government expeditions to the western states were sent to him for study, however, as a foremost authority of his time.
 A genus of evergreen trees, Torreya, is named for him.

-Elias (Magnus) Fries was a Swedish botanist, one of the fathers of mycology, who developed the first system used to classify fungi, which had been an area of difficulty and confusion in the pre-Darwin era.
+who was one of the fathers of mycology, who developed the first system used to classify fungi, which had been an area of difficulty and confusion in the pre- Darwin era.
 His interest in the subject began as a school-boy.
 His three-volume work, Systema mycologicum (1821-32) remains an important source for nomenclature.
 The major taxonomic characteristics he applied were spore color and arrangement of the hymenophore (such as smooth surfaces, lamellae, folds, tubes, or toothlike).
 He also investigated algae and lichens, and published works to educate lay persons.«

-One of the most colourful figures of the early years of U.S. aviation, who set many records.
-Between 15-22 Jul 1933, the first round-the-world solo flight (15,596 miles) was completed by Wiley Post, in his Lockheed Vega 5B single-engine aircraft Winnie Mae, in 7 days 18-hr 49-min.
+American aviator who was one of the most colourful figures of the early years of U.S. aviation, and set many records.
+Between 15-22 Jul 1933, Wiley Post completed the first round-the-world solo flight (15,596 miles) in his Lockheed Vega 5B single-engine aircraft Winnie Mae, in 7 days 18-hr 49-min.
 He had made an accompanied flight around the world in 1931.
 Wiley Post had made his first solo flight in 1926, the year he got his flying license, signed by Orville Wright, despite wearing a patch over his left eye, lost in an oilfield accident.
 Post invented the first pressurized suit to wear when he flew around the world.
 Another credit was his research into the jet streams.
 He died with his passenger, humorist Will Rogers, 15 Aug 1935, in a plane crash in Alaska.

 British zoologist whose interests embraced comparative anatomy, protozoology, parasitology, embryology and anthropology.
 He was one of the first to describe protozoan parasites found in the blood of vertebrates.
 Lankestrella (a parasite related to the causative agent of malaria) carries his name.
 His work contributed to an understanding of the disease.
 Based on his investigation into the comparative anatomy of the embryology of invertebrates, Lankester endorsed Darwin's theory of evolution, In anthrolopology, his activities included the discovery of flint implements, evidence of early man, in Pliocene sediments, Suffolk.
 He was Director of the British Museum of Natural History (1898-1907).«